 ● The Limbo dance is a dance of Trinidadians.

 ● The national motto of Trinidad and Tobago is: “Together we aspire, together we achieve.”

 ● The second-largest Hanuman Murti statue is in this country.

 ● Swiss Family Robinson movie was filmed in the country.

 ● Tobago’s name comes from Tobacco pipes.

-● One of the interesting facts about Trinidad and Tobago is the third-largest oil country in the Americas.
+● One of the interesting facts about Trinidad and Tobago is the county being the largest oil country in the Caribbean.

 ● We talked about deep blue water and golden sandy beaches, but there is another beach version with a breathtaking view.
 It is at Pigeon Point Heritage Park.
 White coral-sandy beach, warm air, crystal clear blue water is a slice of paradise.
 You will feel the tropical atmosphere by heart.
 There are too many bars, change rooms, and you can also rent a lounger.

 ● Main Ridge Forest Reserve.
 Main Ridge Forest Reserve is in Tobago.
 This forest is officially the oldest forest of the Western Hemisphere.